 The cast ensemble is uniformly flawless.
-Later committed work in Reds and Heaven Can Wait notwithstanding, this remains Warren Beatty’s most vital, charged and charming performance.
+Later committed work in Reds, Heaven Can Wait and Bugsy notwithstanding, this remains Warren Beatty’s most vital, charged and charming performance.
 At 29, apart from Splendor In The Grass back in 1961, Beatty hadn’t clicked on screen, remaining—other than movie-mag gossip headlines for his love life— a promise without delivery.
 The screenplay even has a line that hints at Beatty’s status in the business at the time: “You’re advertising’s just dandy.
 Folk’s would never guess you don’t have a thing to sell!”
 It just took the right role and timing.
 26-year old Faye Dunaway’s film career was only a few months and two films old when this catapulted her into the big-time.
 Sexy?
 Is Godzilla tall with bad breath?
 She puts so much restless heat into her Bonnie Parker that simply knocking off a bank to please her seems chintzy: for this torrid Texan toots it’s Ft.
 Knox or nothing.
 Ever-jangled Estelle Parsons and perpetually goony Michael J. Pollard went on to bigger parts but none that would eclipse their defining work here.
 Gene Hackman’s plum characterization of the hearty ‘Buck’ sped him to star status at 37; Gene Wilder(debut) shows the ace-timed comedic gifts that would do the same for him.
 Typically faultless support comes from Dub Taylor and Denver Pyle.*

 Though the excellent script by David Newman and Robert Benton (Robert Towne polished up) may sling hash with the truth, it’s flush with great dialog.
 Along with the verbals, the cast deck out in slick duds (kicking off a retro fashion trend), barrel around in vintage autos and engage in the bloodiest shootouts the screen had seen to that point.
 These startling and exciting gunfights set a milepost for the escalation of vivid film-gore that eventually became a flood.
 This packs extra punch-power because Beatty, influenced by George Stevens’ use of sound in Shane, cranked the volume on the familiar Warner Brothers gunshot effects to better jolt the audience.
 The effects crew used up 30,000 blanks in making the action scenes.
 The ad campaign laid it on, questionably but shrewdly, with “They’re young, they’re in love and they kill people“.